-Under this multi-annual priority of the Europe for Citizens programme, citizens will be given the opportunity to discuss the topic of solidarity and to assess existing solidary mechanisms inside the EU.
+Under this multi-annual priority of the Europe for Citizens programme, citizens will be given the opportunity to discuss the topic of solidarity and to assess existing solidarity mechanisms inside the EU.
 They shall reflect on policy areas where such common mechanisms could be useful and developed while considering other possible channels of European solidarity like volunteering, donations, foundations, civil society organisations, charities, crowdfunding, etc.

-One aspect of the discussion will be to highlight the added value of the EU's intervention in times of crisis when national responses seem insufficient, while underlining the limits of such solidarity mechanisms in terms of responsibility and financial cost.
-Projects developed under this multi-annual priority will contribute to overcoming national perceptions of crisis situations of the past years (such as the financial crisis of 2009 or the refugee crisis) by fostering a mutual understanding of the situation, and by creating fora where common solutions can be discussed in a constructive way.
+One aspect of the discussion will be to highlight the added value of the EU's intervention in times of crisis, as was demonstrated in the case of the refugee and migration crisis, when national responses seem insufficient, while underlining the limits of such solidarity mechanisms in terms of responsibility and financial cost.
+Projects developed under this multi-annual priority will contribute to overcoming national perceptions by fostering mutual understanding and by creating fora where common solutions can be discussed in a constructive way.
 Their aim should be to raise awareness of the importance of reinforcing the European integration process based on solidarity and common values.